lightrow/react-native-shared-element-orchestrator/README.md

 ### `SharedTransitionElement`

-Wraps the views you want to animate between scenes.
+Wraps the views you want to apply shared transition to.

 | `Props`  |                                                              |
 | -------- | ------------------------------------------------------------ |